Pamasi/phrase_matching_ltn/README.md

 ## Roadmap

 - [X] Train the base model
+- [ ] Implemented Contrastive Learning for the base model
 - [ ] Integration of neuro-symbolic AI:
     - use synonym as logical rules:
         - Forall <x,y> IsSyn(x,y) =>IsScore(x, 0.25)